Alaqian/Pruning-Defense-Against-Backdooring-Attacks-on-Deep-Neural-Networks/README.md

 - "valid.h5" - clean validation data

 # Usage
-The program can be run from [CLI](#Running-the-program-from-Command-Line-Interface) or by [standard imports](#Running-the-program-from-aother-Python-file).
+The program can be run by [standard imports](#Running-the-program-from-aother-Python-file) or the [CLI](#Running-the-program-from-Command-Line-Interface).
 The default and custom arguments for the program are given in the [Arguments](#Arguments) section.

 ## Running the program from aother Python file
 You can run the program with default arguments: